Xos Inc. (XOS): Does this stock hold the most enticing factor today?

-For the readers interested in the stock health of Xos Inc. (XOS).
-It is currently valued at $2.95.
-When the transactions were called off in the previous session, Stock hit the highs of $2.97, after setting-off with the price of $2.60.
-Company’s stock value dipped to $2.57 during the trading on the day.
-When the trading was stopped its value was $2.65.Recently in News on March 17, 2022, Xos, Inc. Announces Xos Fleet Week and Product Reveal Party.
+Xos Inc. (XOS) is priced at $3.46 after the most recent trading session.
+At the very opening of the session, the stock price was $3.15 and reached a high price of $3.545, prior to closing the session it reached the value of $3.14.
+The stock touched a low price of $3.15.Recently in News on March 17, 2022, Xos, Inc. Announces Xos Fleet Week and Product Reveal Party.
 Main product reveal party to be held on Tuesday, May 10th in Long Beach, Calif.
 You can read further details here

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse